 Start by pounding out some chicken cutlets (which are just chicken breasts cut in half length wise) until they are 1/4" thin.
 Then mix together some Panko breadcrumbs, Parmesan cheese, Italian seasonings, red pepper flakes, salt and pepper.

-Pack each chicken cutlet into the breadcrumb mixture until a nice coating covers the entire breast.
+Pack each cutlet into the breadcrumb mixture until a nice coating covers the entire breast.
 This might take several flips.